IslamHeggy/health-checks/README.md

 ## How to use?
-* Adjust Ansible Hosts file and healthcheck variables according to your need.
+* Adjust Ansible Hosts file and health check variables according to your need.
 * Adjust the smtp and add the e-mails that will receive the summary.